ashlynn4567/Pizza-Hunt/README.md

 # Pizza-Hunt

 This is my eleventh project for the University of Oregon Coding Bootcamp 2022.
-In this project, I use MongoDB, a NoSQL database, and Mongoose.js, an Object-Document Mapper (ODM), to create a RESTful API for a social networking application.
+In this project, I use MongoDB and Mongoose.js to create a social media recipe app where users can post their creative spins on pizza, add comments to recipes, and create threads within comments.